-We compared all the policies in the Ohio marketplace and found that the cheapest health insurance policies in most of Ohio were Ambetter Balanced Care 29, CareSource Marketplace Low Premium Silver and Constant Care Silver 4 250 Silver-tiered plans.
-However, these insurers aren't available in every county in the state, so the most affordable health coverage may differ depending on where you live.
+The cheapest Silver health insurance policy in most of Ohio is the Constant Care Silver 1 plan from Molina Healthcare.
+However, the same set of insurers isn't available in every county, so the most affordable health coverage may differ depending on where you live.

-Cheapest health insurance coverage by metal tier
+Cheapest health insurance coverage by plan tier

-We recommend using these low-cost health insurance policies as a starting point to determine the costs and benefits you can expect from a given metal tier of coverage.
+We recommend using these low-cost health insurance policies as a starting point to determine the costs and benefits you can expect from a given tier of coverage.

 The cheapest plans listed below aren't available in every county, as no insurer offers plans statewide through the Ohio marketplace, but we recommend using these to determine the premiums you can expect.

-|Catastrophic||Market HMO Young Adult Essentials - Mercy||$8,550||$8,550||$188|
+|Catastrophic||Market HMO Young Adult Essentials - Southern Ohio||$226||$9,100||$9,100|

 Finding your best health insurance coverage in Ohio

 The health insurance policies available to you will vary depending on where you live in Ohio, but in every county, you'll be able to choose from multiple metal tiers of coverage.
-The best cheap health plan for you will be based, in part, on your income and expected medical expenses, since these impact the rates you'll pay and the coverage you'll need.
+The best cheap health plan for you will be based, in part, on your income and expected medical expenses since these impact the rates you'll pay and the coverage you'll need.